-We invite researchers in machine learning and statistics to participate in the NIPS 2017 Workshop on Advances in Approximate Bayesian Inference.
+We invite researchers in machine learning and statistics to participate in the I Symposium on Advances in Approximate Bayesian Inference.

 We invite researchers to submit their recent work on the development, analysis, or application of approximate Bayesian inference.
-A submission should take the form of an extended abstract of 2-4 pages in PDF format using the NIPS style.
+A submission should take the form of an extended abstract of 2-4 pages in PDF format using the PMLR one-column style (template).
+For questions and troubleshooting, visit CTAN.
 Author names do not need to be anonymized and references may extend as far as needed beyond the 4 page upper limit.
-If authors' research has previously appeared in a journal, workshop, or conference (including the NIPS 2016 conference), their workshop submission should extend that previous work.
+If authors' research has previously appeared in a journal, workshop, or conference (including the NIPS 2018 conference), their symposium submission should extend that previous work.
 Submissions may include a supplement/appendix, but reviewers are not responsible for reading any supplementary material.

 Please submit here.
 Submissions will be accepted as poster presentations.
-Selected submissions will also be considered for awards and given contributed talks.
-Contributed talks are 12 minutes long with 3 minutes for questions; spotlight talks are roughly 2.5 minutes long with at most 2 slides.
+Selected submissions will also be considered for awards and contributed talks.
+Final versions of the symposium submissions are due by 1 December, and will be posted on the symposium website.

 Submit final versions of papers by updating the file on EasyChair.
-Posters should have dimensions of width (36 in) by height (48 in) (91cm x 122cm).
+Posters should not exceed the A1 paper size in vertical format (approximately 24 inches width by 33 inches height).

 Questions?
 Contact us at email@example.com.

-This year, the workshop offers a best paper award which is open to all researchers.
-We also offer several travel awards which are prioritized to junior researchers.
-Submitting by the deadline automatically entitles you for consideration for all of the following:
+The symposium offers best paper awards which are open to all researchers.
+Submitting by the deadline automatically entitles you for consideration for the awards.

 Thanks to our sponsors, we will provide travel awards between $2000 and $3000 in total, to be allocated across winners.